 Me?
 It’s a godsend for an astronomy writer.
 I’ve already found the set useful for research.
 Useful?
-More like “indispensible.”
-I’ve always referred to Sky and Telescope, but that meant attacking those musty back numbers—after figuring out which issue the material I was after was in, which wasn’t always easy.
-Yes, Sky and Telescope has had an online index for some years, but it’s easier still to use the search tools the DVD set provides.
+More like “indispensable.”
+But until now that has meant attacking those musty back numbers—after figuring out which issue the material I was after was in, which wasn’t always easy.
+Yes, Sky & Telescope has had an online index for some years, but it’s easier still to use the search tools the DVD set provides.

 Sunday, August 22, 2010

 Uncle Rod’s Telescope Academy: Telescopes